juliarcha/putty-ssh-auth-docs/README.md

 # Documentation project: SSH Key Authentication in PuTTY

-This repository contains three technical documentations on how to configure and use the SSH Key Authentication method in PuTTY.
-The project was based on the Diátaxis methodology to create an explanation, a tutorial, and a reference, each structured for a different user need.
+This repository contains three technical documentations on how to configure and use the **SSH Key Authentication** method in PuTTY.
+The project was based on the **Diátaxis** methodology to create structures for different user needs.

 ## Information architecture

-For a detailed view of the content strategy developed for the project's structure, see the information architecture below:
+For a detailed view of the content strategy developed for the project, see the information architecture below:

 ![Information architecture for the explanation, tutorial, and reference documentations.](/images/architecture.png)